Extractions in Sedalia, MO

 - Symptomatic wisdom teeth

-If you have one of these conditions, we will discuss tooth replacement options with you, if necessary, so that we have a plan to complete your smile once your procedure is finished.
+If you have one of these conditions and are not opting for full dentures, we will discuss tooth replacement options with you.
+This helps us plan to complete your smile once your procedure is finished.

 In cases of infection and periodontal disease (an infection of the gums), we will need to address the underlying problem before moving forward with treatment.

 We know the last thing you want to do is spend time in a dental chair having a tooth removed, so we will make it as painless as possible.
-Dr. Ehlers always applies anesthetic in a gentle way and makes sure you are numb before beginning any procedure.
+Dr. Ehlers, your gentle dentist in Sedalia, always gently applies anesthetic and makes sure you are numb before beginning any procedure.

 Once we remove your tooth, we will discuss how to take care of your extraction site so you can heal quickly.